nhtze/network-reconnaissance-with-nmap/README.md

 Build a virtual penetration testing lab using Ubuntu Server and perform network reconnaissance using Nmap.

+## Reason behind this project

+The creation of this project aims to demonstrate problem-solving, troubleshooting and critical thinking skills as well as the knowledge of different network protocols, the usage of Nmap and the ability to document the whole process.

 ## Technologies

 - Ubuntu Server